-Allerdale Borough Council, Barrow Borough Council, Carlisle City Council, Copeland Borough Council, Eden District Council and South Lakeland District Council have worked in partnership in preparing this statement.
-The Council's continue to work together to share best practice in an effort to ensure, so far as practicable, consistency of approach across Cumbria.
+Allerdale Borough Council, Barrow Borough Council, Carlisle City Council, Copeland Borough Council, Eden District Council and South Lakeland District Council continue to work together to share best practice in an effort to ensure, so far as practicable, consistency of approach across Cumbria.
+This statement of policy sets out the principles that Carlisle City Council propose to apply in exercising its functions under the Gambling Act 2005, in particular for managing the expectations in relation to operators with premises in the locality.